DavidAnson/markdownlint/README.md

 Rules that can be fixed automatically include a `fixInfo` property which is outlined in the [documentation for custom rules](doc/CustomRules.md#authoring).
-To apply fixes consistently, the `applyFix`/`applyFixes` methods may be used:
+To apply fixes consistently, the `applyFix`/`applyFixes` methods may be used via `import { applyFix, applyFixes } from "markdownlint"`:

 ```javascript
 /**